pnavab/zz-cli/README.md

 Run 'zz ask' to enable search mode
 Run 'zz init' to initialize .git and commit all current content to a remote Github repository
 Run 'zz init \<repo name>' to create a remote Github repository with the name and push all current content to it
+Run 'zz pa' to push all code to Github using 'git add .' command"
+Run 'zz clone' to fetch all your own repositories and clone the selected one
+Run 'zz clone \<Github username>' to fetch all repositories from the specified account and clone the selected repository